amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 The [addressFromPublicKey](/en/ride/v6/functions/built-in-functions/converting-functions#addressfrompublickey-bytevector-address) function accepts both Waves account public key (32 bytes) and the MetaMask account public key (64 bytes) and returns address in Waves format (26 bytes).

-If an Ethrereum transaction invokes a dApp script, the [Invocation](/en/ride/structures/common-structures/invocation) structure, available to the callable function, contains:
+If an Ethereum transaction invokes a dApp script, the [Invocation](/en/ride/structures/common-structures/invocation) structure, available to the callable function, contains:
 - in the `caller` and `originCaller` fields: the sender's address in Waves format (26 bytes),
 - in the `callerPublicKey` and `originCallerPublicKey` fields: the public key of MetaMask user (64 bytes).